raspberrypilearning/zombie-apocalypse-map/en/step_7.md

 ## Mark where you click

-At the moment our marker appears when you click the map, but it always appears in the same place.
-Remember the code we added in the last step to listen out for clicks on the map?
+At the moment the marker appears when you click the map, but it always appears in the same place.
+Remember the code we already added in the last step to listen out for clicks on the map:

 ```javascript
 zombie_map.addListener('click', function(e) {